When should you feed birds?

 Feeding birds in spring

-Spring is one of the busiest and most demanding times of year for birds.
-Finding a partner, securing a nesting site, laying eggs and raising young all require huge amounts of energy.
-At the same time, natural food sources are often limited.
+Spring is one of the busiest times of year for garden birds.
+Finding a partner, building nests and raising young all require large amounts of energy, while natural food sources can still be limited early in the season.
+Changes to the landscape mean fewer insects and less natural shelter in many gardens.

-As a result, birds can benefit greatly from extra support during spring.
-Offering food that is rich in protein helps adult birds maintain their strength and supports the healthy development of eggs and chicks.
-Foods containing insects, such as mealworms, are especially valuable at this time of year, as they provide the nutrients birds need during breeding and chick-rearing.
+Providing protein-rich bird food in spring helps adult birds stay strong and supports the healthy development of eggs and chicks.
+Foods containing insects, such as mealworms, are especially valuable during the breeding season and chick-rearing.

 The best bird food for spring